hardbyte/rpython-post/readme.md

 ```

 Since we have this (empty) chunk of bytecode we will make a helper method
 to add individual bytes.
-Every instruction will pass through this gate from
+Every instruction will pass from our compiler into
-our compiler out into the wild as an executable program.
+an executable program through this simple .

 ```python
     def emit_byte(self, byte):